Andy Priaulx: Ford WEC

 Priaulx driving in the 2018 6 Hours of Silverstone.

 On 5 December 2015, it was announced that Priaulx had parted ways with BMW after a 13-year stint with the German manufacturer to join Ford Chip Ganassi Team UK for their upcoming debut in the 2016 FIA World Endurance Championship season.
 He was officially unveiled as a Ford driver on 5 January 2016 alongside teammates Marino Franchitti, Stefan Mücke, and Olivier Pla.

 Personal life

-Priaulx's son Sebastian Priaulx is also a racing driver.
+Priaulx's son Sebastian Priaulx is also a racing driver, and in May of 2018, both Andy and Sebastian competed together in the C1 24hr at Rockingham.
 He competed in the 2019 British GT Championship and was in contention for the GT4 title, driving with Scott Maxwell, but lost out on the title to Tom Canning and Ash Hand by 8.5 points.

 Nationality

 Priaulx is from Guernsey, a crown dependency of the United Kingdom.
 As a proud Guernseyman, Priaulx has always incorporated the Guernsey flag prominently in his helmet designs.
 He has occasionally been mistakenly identified as French due to his surname, which is common in Francophone countries; a French national flag was displayed above the podium at the first race in Curitiba in the 2007 WTCC season.